josephmontes/VAA/README.md

 ### VAA TREND
 - 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a VAA >= -4.5° are being thrown more
   - This means that a higher percentage of the 4-Seam Fastballs thrown will be 'optimal' or 'good' 4-Seam Fastballs
-- Many offensive statistics support the fact that this type of 4-Seam Fastball is considerably more favorable for pitchers
+- Many statistics support the fact that this type of 4-Seam Fastball is considerably more favorable for pitchers
   - Especially when it is thrown anywhere within about 5 inches of the top of the batter's strikezone
 - Due to the evidence supporting this type of 4-Seam Fastball's current effectiveness, this trend is likely not going to stop until batters show an increased ability to counter it in future seasons
 ### PITCHERS
-- **70% of the pitchers with a 'Rate' of 30% or greater** finished the season with *above average* 4-Seam Fastball effectiveness compared to only **40% of the pitchers with a 'Rate' of 7% or less**
+- **70% of the pitchers with a 'Rate' of 30% or greater** finished the season with *above average* 4-Seam Fastball effectiveness compared to only **40% of the pitchers with a 'Rate' of 8% or less**
 - For the list of effective pitching seasons where their 'rate' was **less than 8%**, the wOBA against it was a combined .316, but the wOBA next year inflated to .360!
   - The wOBA against 4-Seam Fastballs for the list of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
       - This supports the notion that there could be predictive value to throwing this type of 4-Seam Fastball
 - Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with the way they are using it
   - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
-- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league typically hits 4-Seam Fastballs that look like theirs for much more damage
+- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they might also have been getting lucky because the league typically hits 4-Seam Fastballs that look like theirs for much more damage
   - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next season or even if they just slightly lose effectiveness with their *other* pitches
   - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high-quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so, again, I do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)